• Powder Stripes Shawl

 Overview:

-• Instructions style: written pattern.
+• Instructions style: written pattern + video tutorial.

 Want to pin this project for later?
 Just hover or click on any of the images in this post then click the red "save" button.